-3 Definition of the timeband model
+3 Definition of the Timeband Model

-From the above considerations, a timeband model has been developed2 that is described in this and the next section (with some illustrative small examples).
+From the above considerations, a timeband model has been developed that is described in this section (with some illustrative small examples).
 The aim of a timeband model is to be an essential part of any complete system description.
 It enables the temporal properties of existing systems to be described and the requirements for new or modified systems to be specified.
-The informal description of the framework is supported by a formal model expressed in the Z notation (Spivey 1992; Hayes 1987).
+The informal description of the framework is supported by a formal model expressed in the Z notation [24].

 The framework is developed in a number of stages that build up the full model.
 Some examples of how this model can be extended into a language for actual use in specifying systems is then given.
-The list of topics discussed in this section are: time bands, granularity and precision, events and classes of events, precedence, simultaneous and immediate, activities, mappings between bands, durations, and clocks.
-The next section covers state-related aspects of the model: a less determined view of state, change-of-state events, mapping states, accuracy and rates of change.
+The list of topics discussed in this section are: time bands, granularity and precision, events and classes of events, precedence, simultaneous and immediate, activities, mappings between bands, durations, clocks, (nondeterministic) state, change-of-state events, mapping states, and rates of change.